metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `match` (String) NamespaceMatchType describes Namespace matching strategy.
+- `match` (String) Selects from the same Namespace of the appliedTo workloads.
+- `same_labels` (List of String) Selects Namespaces that share the same values for the given set of label keyswith the appliedTo Namespace.
+Namespaces must have all the label keys.

 <a id="nestedatt--spec--clusternetworkpolicy--egress--to_services--node_selector"></a>